okahwaji-tech/agents/materials/weeks-1/probability_theory.md

 Interpretability and explainability in medical AI systems often involve explaining probability calculations to clinicians and patients.
 Understanding the mathematical foundations enables the development of more effective explanation techniques that build trust and support clinical decision-making.

-The integration of structured medical knowledge with probabilistic language models represents an important frontier for healthcare AI.
-Combining the flexibility of neural language models with the precision of medical ontologies and knowledge bases requires sophisticated approaches to probability modeling.
 ---